BabyMochi/BabyMochi/README.md

 ## Interests
 While not working, some of my interests are running, photography, dancing, ML and AI, eating out, and of course hackathons

-🌱 currently working on large SQL data and looking to incorporate it with ai and ml models
+🌱 Currently working on large SQL data and incorporating it with ai and ml models

-🔬 currently tinkering with projects using pytorch and tensorflow!
+🔬 Currently tinkering with projects using Tableau and data manipulation!

 😄 I am also currently learning Korean language!